harshagw/viri/README.md

 # Viri

-Viri is a tiny programming language built as a learning project to understand how languages actually work under the hood.
+Viri is a simple, expressive programming language designed to be easy to learn and use.

 The same language is implemented in multiple execution models: